geoffreygao1/FS-Plotter/README.md

 ### PrusaSlicer Settings
 The PrusaSlicer settings profile I use to generate the plotter GCode is included.
 PrusaSlicer is a free slicer available [here](https://www.prusa3d.com/en/page/prusaslicer_424/).
 You can learn how to import profile settings [here](https://help.prusa3d.com/article/how-to-import-and-export-custom-profiles-in-prusaslicer_382766).
 The input into PrusaSlicer will be the SVG file formats of your design.

+### Instructions
+Contains PDFs with instructions on how to assemble, install, and use the plotter.
+Also includes a disassembly guide on how to remove the existing hotend on the Ender 3 printer.

 ## Setup/Installation Requirements
 ### Tools